Gontia (deity)

 Gontia (/ˈɡɒntiə/) was a Celtic goddess.
 She was the tutelary deity of the river Günz, near Günzburg in Germany.
 She is known from an inscription on a Roman-era altar at Günzburg (Guntia) that reads Gontiae / sac(rum) / G(aius!)
-Iulius / Faventianus / |(centurio) leg(ionis) I Ital(icae), or 'Gaius Julius Faventianus, centurion of the Legio I Italica, (made) this offering to Gontia'.
+Iulius / Faventianus / (centurio) leg(ionis) I Ital(icae), 'Gaius Julius Faventianus, centurion of the Legio I Italica, (made) this offering to Gontia'.